pivotal/docs-tap/install-tanzu-cli.hbs.md

 4. Install or update the CLI core by running:

-   >**Note:** Replace v0.25.0 with the version you've downloaded which can be found by running one the following code examples.
+   >**Note** Replace v0.25.0 with the version you've downloaded which can be found by running one the following code examples.
 For example, if the file version you download is v0.25.0.1, then set the version to v0.25.0

    - **For Linux:**